Challenging Youth Through Financial & Business Education

 Hip-Hop Song Competition

-Developing Careers and Job Opportunities Through Pre-Apprenticeships
+Developing Careers and Job Opportunities with Arts2Work

 In collaboration with the Arts2Work organization, HHEC is developing a Digital Archiving and Curation Pre-Apprenticeship Program.
 This program will be targeted especially for the over 4 million ‘disconnected youth’ ages 16-24 who are neither working nor in school.
 Through Arts2Work and their certificate framework, this training will provide direct pathways to employment.